XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 A `rippled` server should run comfortably on commodity hardware, to make it inexpensive to participate in the network.
 At present, we recommend the following mimimum requirements:

 - Operating System:
-    - Production: CentOS or RedHat Enterprise Linux (latest release) or Ubuntu (15.04+) supported
+    - Production: CentOS or RedHat Enterprise Linux (latest release) or Ubuntu (16.04+) supported
     - Development: Mac OS X, Windows (64-bit), or most Linux distributions
 - CPU: 64-bit x86_64, 2+ cores
 - Disk: Minimum 50GB SSD recommended (500+ IOPS, more is better) for the database partition
 - RAM: 4+GB

 Amazon EC2's `m3.large` VM size may be appropriate depending on your workload.
 A fast network connection is preferable.
-Any increase in a server's client-handling load will increase resources needs.
+Any increase in a server's client-handling load increases resources needs.

-**Tip:** For recommendation beyond the minimum requirements, see [Capacity Planning](#capacity-planning).
+**Tip:** For recommendations beyond the minimum requirements, see [Capacity Planning](#capacity-planning).

 ## Installation on CentOS/Red Hat with yum